cideM/fbrs/content/resume.md

-Since I'm a big fan of reproducible software and declarative configuration, most of my open source efforts now focus on the [NixOS organization](https://github.com/NixOS) which I'm a part of.
+Since I'm a big fan of reproducible software and declarative configuration, most of my open source efforts now focus on the [NixOS organization](https://github.com/NixOS) of which I'm a part.

 ## Skills